98th Illinois Infantry Regiment: Finding mounts

 Throughout February and March 1863, Wilder started a lengthy process of sweeping the Tennessee countryside to round up enough mounts for his entire brigade Instead of getting mounts sent on from federal remount agencies, the 98th Illionois and its brigade mates obtained them from the countryside.
 Fairly early in the process, the obstinacy of the mules led to horses becoming the priority.
 Moving out from Murfreesboro, the 98th Illinois' patrols combed the local civilian population and confiscated horses and mules for their purposes.
 Early efforts yielded horses not meeting army standards, but needing them for transport and not charges, the men were not picky taking what they found.
 The government's policy of quartermasters giving receipts was ignored as horses and mules were frequently seized as contraband.
 Wilder boasted that it did “not cost the Government one dollar to mount my men.”
 The 18th Illinois regiment was ordered to mount its men on Sunday, March 8.
 By the following Saturday, March 14, the regiment had 350 men mounted.
 Shortly afterward the whole Brigade was mounted.

 In theory and in practice, the 98th Illinois would ride their horses to travel rapidly to contact, but upon engagement, fight dismounted.
 The horses and mules required saddles, tack, feed bags, grooming equipment, and farrier support, which the men either purchased locally or took from captured or confiscated stocks.
-The increase in the size of the brigade's supply train led to a further increase in the number of wagons, mule,s and horses to support the brigade.
+The increase in the size of the brigade's supply train led to a further increase in the number of wagons, mules, and horses to support the brigade.
 The 98th Illinois and its brigade mates began training with their horses.
 Wilder, Funkhouser, the other regimental commanders, and their staffs next focused on developing new tactics.
 They adapted concepts from the cavalry and the infantry in their tactics and standard procedures.
 They developed a transition movement from horseback to forming infantry line of battle.
 To facilitate this they took the standard cavalry one horse holder for to three men in the battle line from the cavalry.
 This training ran concurrently with the constant forage expeditions and search for better mounts and tack from the countryside.
 The 98th was lucky in having been mounted most of the month and by the end of March, most of the brigade was mounted, and Wilder, Funkhouser et al. could begin plan for the primary purpose of countering Confederate regular and irregular raids on the AoC's supply lines.
 Their resulting speed of deployment, earned the brigade the nickname, "The Lightning Brigade."
 The regiment and its mates would prove the validity of its conversion in the campaign in the Western theater.
 (Note: The brigade was also sometimes known as the "Hatchet Brigade" because they received long-handled hatchets to carry instead of cavalry sabers.)